techservicesillinois/aws-enterprise-vpc/README.md

      - vpc_cidr_block
      - cidr_block (multiple occurrences, all different values)

-_Hint:_ <http://jodies.de/ipcalc-archive/ipcalc-0.41/ipcalc> can help you with subnet math.
-  * Use e.g. `ipcalc 10.x.y.0/24 26 --nobinary` to display all possible /26 subnets within your VPC allocation, and `ipcalc 10.x.y.0/24 27 --nobinary` to display all possible /27 subnets.
-  * You are free to choose a combination of differently sized subnets, so long as the actual addresses don't overlap (i.e. the Broadcast address at the end of your first subnet must be smaller than the base Network address at the beginning of your second one, and so on).

-You may wish to make additional changes depending on your specific needs (e.g. to deploy more or fewer distinct subnets); read the comments for some hints.

-If you leave everything else unchanged, the result will be an Enterprise VPC in us-east-2 (Ohio) with four subnets (one public-facing and one campus-facing in each of two Availability Zones), i.e. many but not all of the elements shown in the Detailed Enterprise VPC Example diagram:
+You may wish to make additional changes based on your specific needs; read the comments for some hints.
+If you leave everything else unchanged, the result will be an Enterprise VPC in us-east-2 (Ohio) with four subnets (one public-facing and one campus-facing in each of two Availability Zones), no NAT Gateways, and no IPv6, i.e. many but not all of the elements shown in the Detailed Enterprise VPC Example diagram:
 ![Enterprise VPC Example diagram](https://answers.uillinois.edu/images/group180/71015/EnterpriseVPCExample.png)